stevenpbachman/RedList_Challenges/Methods.md

 **The description of new plants occurs at a fairly consistent rate, with a mean of 2242 per year (1999 – 2017)**

-Kew Bulletin example - look at year range 2003 - 2017 (2003 onwards as
-this is when 3.1 assessments first came in for plants).
-How many have been red listed?
+Kew Bulletin example - how many newly described taxa published in Kew Bulletin from 2003–2017 are currently on the Red List?

     # get Kew Bull species 2003 - 2017
     #create first dataset